wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ORDER BY month;
 ```

-The `run_sql` function throws an error:
+Executing the query against the DuckDB database returns an error:

 ```sh
 Binder Error: column "title" must appear in the GROUP BY clause or must be part of an aggregate function.
 Either add it to the GROUP BY list, or use "ANY_VALUE(title)" if the exact value of "title" is not important.
 ```

-By sending the error message back to the LLM along with the original query, the model has the opportunity to refine its response.
-In this case, the LLM generates a corrected query:
+By providing the error message and the original query as feedback, the LLM corrects its output:

 ```sql
 SELECT month, title, comments FROM (